 For descriptions of some of these works, click on WRITINGS on the main menu.

 Alix has taught writing and literature at New York University, The New School, Yale, the Universities of Colorado, Arizona, Southern Maine, and Hawaii, where she held the Citizen's Chair.
 She leads writing workshops and has lectured widely throughout the United States.
-Most recently, she gave a workshop titled "Structuring the Novel" at the Jackson Hole Writers Conference and a master class at New York University's Graduate Writing Program on the topic "Fiction or Memoir: How to Choose."
+Most recently, she gave a workshop titled "Structuring the Novel" at the Jackson Hole Writers Conference.

-In 1979 Alix was awarded the DeWitt Wallace/Readers Digest Fellowship; in 1982 she was a visiting artist at the American Academy in Rome; in 1983 she received a National Endowment for the Arts Fellowship in fiction; in 1982-4 she was VP of the PEN American Center; in 1998 she was a fellow at the Rockefeller Foundation Center in Bellagio, Italy; in 2000 she received the Woman 2000 Trailblazer Award from the Mayor of Cleveland; in 2001 she was awarded an honorary doctorate from Case Western Reserve University; and in 2010 she received the American Jewish Press Association's Simon Rockower Award.
+In 1979 Alix was awarded the DeWitt Wallace/Readers Digest Fellowship; in 1982 she was a visiting artist at the American Academy in Rome; in 1983 she received a National Endowment for the Arts Fellowship in fiction; in 1982-4 she was VP of the PEN American Center; in 1998 she was a fellow at the Rockefeller Foundation Center in Bellagio, Italy; in 2000 she received the Woman 2000 Trailblazer Award from the Mayor of Cleveland; in 2001 she was awarded an honorary doctorate from Case Western Reserve University; in 2010 she received the American Jewish Press Association's Simon Rockower Award; and in 2016 she was awarded a Patricia & Jerri Magnione Fellowship from The MacDowell Colony.
 She is listed in Feminists Who Changed America, 1963-1975 (2006) and in Who's Who in America.